-Cranford For Beginners Online Talk with Elizabeth Gaskell's House, online, 27 January 2021, from £4 - Book now
+Cranford Online Talks with Elizabeth Gaskell's House, online, 24 February 2021, from £4 - Book now

-Join Libby Tempest, Chair of The Gaskell Society, for an introduction to the novel Cranford, a well-loved classic of Victorian literature.
 Published in 1853 – three years after Elizabeth Gaskell and her husband moved to their villa in Plymouth Grove – the novel is set in Cheshire in the early 1840s.
-The story follows the lives of the single and widowed middle-class female inhabitants of fictional village Cranford, with plenty of intrigue and gossip – enough to fuel an award-winning BBC television series starring the likes of Dame Judi Dench and Imelda Staunton.
+Following the lives of the single and widowed middle-class female inhabitants of the fictional village of Cranford, the story offers plenty of intrigue and gossip – enough to fuel an award-winning BBC television series starring the likes of Dame Judi Dench and Imelda Staunton.

-You’ll be in good hands as Libby Tempest is quite the Gaskell expert being Chair of The Gaskell Society – come armed with questions for her; the online talk will last around 45 minutes, followed by a short Q&A session afterwards.
+Following the sellout first talk – an introduction to the novel Cranford by Libby Tempest, Chair of The Gaskell Society, at the end of January – you can now find out more about the story behind the illustrations in the online talk “Cranford’s Illustrators” with former Portico Library librarian Emma Marigliano on 3 February (see the Elizabeth Gaskell House website for more) and in the winter’s evening talk “Chocolate-box Cranford: An idyll?” on 24 February with The Gaskell Society’s Anthony Burton.Come armed with questions; the online talk will last around 45 minutes, followed by a short Q&A session afterwards.
 United in their admiration of Elizabeth Gaskell’s forward-thinking spirit and work, members of The Gaskell Society are devoted to the study and appreciation of the life and oeuvre of Elizabeth Gaskell, and have been involved in the campaign to restore the House and Elizabeth’s much-loved gardens.

 Ticket sales will cease one day before the event starts.
 Instructions for joining the online event will be sent via email on the day of the talk.

-Cranford For Beginners Online Talk with Elizabeth Gaskell's House, online
+Cranford Online Talks with Elizabeth Gaskell's House, online